 There is some hypothesis of underlying mechanism to explain the result.
 First, children's diet quality is closely related to adults' diet quality.
-Among numerous factors affecting the diet quality in childhood, family factor is the most important one.32 Not only parents' diet habits would directly affect children's diet habits, but children would also become parents after years and their habits would affect their own children.
+Among numerous factors affecting the diet quality in childhood, family factor is the most important one.
+Not only parents' diet habits would directly affect children's diet habits, but children would also become parents after years and their habits would affect their own children.
 It also explains why children and adults have no significantly different trends by parallelism test in this study.
-It inspires that the effect of interventions for a single population should be multidimensional, changing the quality of dietary quality in children or adults would improve that in another indirectly.
-Second, the eating habits of children (2-18 years old) had a high variability, which might lead to greater volatility of dietary trend in children, resulting in significant trendchange in joinpoint regression model.
-For adults, such
+It also inspires that the effect of interventions for a single population should be multidimensional, changing the quality of dietary quality in children or adults would improve that in another indirectly.
+The eating habits of children (2-18 years old) had a high variability, which might lead to greater volatility of dietary trend in children, resulting in significant trend-change in joinpoint regression model.
+For adults, such trend changes existed, but the volatility was slighter.
+In addition, children like to eat snacks, and the lack of control over their own eating behavior is another important reason that causes the quality of children's diet to be worse than that of adults.
+Therefore, the fundamental to improve the diet quality of the whole population is to change the dietary habits of children.